ALL ARE WELCOME.

 To hear the full welcome…play the video

-All Saints Church Campus
+All Saints Church

 All are welcome!
 Registration is now open for this summer’s Vacation Bible School!
 This summer, All Saints Parish is teaming up with Brady Faith Center to offer a 4 week Vacation Bible School Program!